Flank/flank/docs/error_monitoring.md

 ## Control

-It is possible to disable the Bugsnag analytics integration used by Flank.
+It is possible to disable the Bugsnag integration used by Flank.
 Flank makes use of the same OPT-OUT approach as Gcloud CLI and can be disabled the same way.

  - To disable, place ONLY the word ```DISABLED``` in the file ````~/.gsutil/analytics-uuid```` and Flank will no longer make use of Bugsnag integration.
    - It is recommended to backup the file ````~/.gsutil/analytics-uuid```` if it exists as it may contain your project specific UUID.